miguelgonrod/TerraMap-AI/README.md

 To run this project you need to ...

 Still in development....

+## Authors
+More details about the authors in the [AUTHORS.md](https://github.com/miguelgonrod/TerraMap-AI/blob/main/AUTHORS.md) file.

 ## Licence
 Terramap-AI is available under the BSD-3-Clause license.
 See the LICENSE file for more details.